-- ensuring efficient and effective use of these frequencies within the CEPT; - defining the use of the bands 1920-1980 MHz / 2110-2170 MHz for FDD operation only; and - including the relevant least restrictive technical conditions, based on CEPT Report 39, as defined in Annex 2 covering the downlink FDD frequency band (i.e. 2110-2170 MHz).
+- ensuring efficient and effective use of these frequencies within the CEPT; - defining the use of the bands 1920-1980 MHz/2110-2170 MHz for FDD operation only; and - including the relevant least restrictive technical conditions, based on CEPT Report 39 [7], as defined in Annex 2 covering the downlink FDD frequency band (i.e. 2110-2170 MHz), complemented by a set of least restrictive technical conditions for AAS MFCN systems.